Skip to content

 Where Reality Graph fits

-• Frontier-model quality from a 7B - the gap is real
+• Frontier-model quality from a small local model - the gap is real

-• Evergreen model picks - check a leaderboard at setup
+• An evergreen model pick - check a leaderboard at setup time

-• A data-privacy verdict - local helps, hygiene still applies
+• A data-privacy verdict - local removes a transmission path, hygiene still applies

-• A reason to skip deterministic checks - they carry the base load
+• A reason to skip the deterministic layer - it carries the base load offline

 FAQ